Use a SAML 2.0 Identity Provider (IdP) for Single Sign On

 - Once the tool is downloaded and running, you will see the Connectivity Diagnostics window.
 The tool will step you through testing your federation connection.

-- The Connectivity Analyzer will open your SAML 2.0 IDP for you to log on, enter the credentials for the user principal you are testing:
+- The Connectivity Analyzer will open your SAML 2.0 IDP for you to sign-in, enter the credentials for the user principal you are testing:

 - At the Federation test sign-in window, you should enter an account name and password for the Azure AD tenant that is configured to be federated with your SAML 2.0 identity provider.
 The tool will attempt to sign-in using those credentials and detailed results of tests performed during the sign-in attempt will be provided as output.